Zucchini flower with ants

 Zucchini

-In this Mediterranean garden, Zucchini plants always grow big but most fruit grow unevenly – big on one end, thin and pointy on the other end which also grows soft quickly after picking.
+In this Mediterranean garden, Zucchini plants always grow big but most fruit stay small and grow unevenly – big on one end, thin and pointy on the other end, which also grows soft quickly after picking.

-Since the zucchini are shaded and get watered deeply every 3 days or so – just like the rest of the vegetable garden – watering should not be the only reason causing the deformity.
-It must be also a problem of insufficient pollination.
-High temperatures combined with water stress are supposed to affect pollination.
-When it gets too hot (over 32 C) bees cease to or slow their pollinating efforts.
-If pollination does occur it may result in unevenly formed fruit.
+Since the zucchini are shaded and get watered regularly, heat stress or lack of watering should not be reason causing the deformity.
+It must be a problem of insufficient pollination.
+When it gets too hot (over 32 C) bees cease to or slow their pollinating efforts and if pollination does occur it may result in unevenly formed fruit.

 Powdery Mildew

-They all tend to get the usual powdery mildew in the height of summer but I’ve found it to be manageable with regular milkwater sprayings.
-By late September they were both finished and had to be taken out.
+All types tend to get usual powdery mildew in the height of summer but I’ve found it to be manageable with regular milkwater sprayings.
+By late September they tend to be finished and are taken out to make space for winter vegetables.

 Comments